suxuekun/libpyiotcloud/_jenkins/README.md

 ### Jenkins pipeline
 A Jenkins pipeline is created for IoT Portal via [Jenkinsfile](https://github.com/richmondu/libpyiotcloud/blob/master/Jenkinsfile) which allows fully-automated deployment to AWS EC2.

+The pipeline basically stops the currently running docker containers and then build and run the updated code from the specified repository.

 ### Continuous Deployment/Delivery